CVEProject/researcher-working-group/README.md

 0.4 Supplier of the affected Product is *not* a CNA.

-2. CNA1 makes a Dibs-Request by opening an issue.
+1 CNA1 makes a Dibs-Request by opening an issue.

-3. Within 8 hours, if nobody responds with a collision (competing claim), CNA1 is clear to proceed.
+2 Within 8 hours, if nobody responds with a collision (competing claim), CNA1 is clear to proceed.

-4. Open question:

-3.1 The full length of the timer must expire, giving time for other participating CNAs to respond.

-3.2 The timer may end early with some sort of sufficient consensus among participants.
+2.1 Open question: Must the full length of the timer must expire, giving time for other participating CNAs to respond?
+Or can the timer may end early with some sort of sufficient consensus among participants.
 How do we define "sufficient consensus?"
 At least one CNA-LR must NACK?
 Some proportion of participants NACK?

-4. If someone (CNA2) does respond with a collision before the timer expires, work it out quickly, priority goes to earliest claim of substantial involvement (ongoing CVD, research, analysis work, scope, etc.).
+3 If someone (CNA2) does respond with a collision before the timer expires, work it out quickly, priority goes to earliest claim of substantial involvement (ongoing CVD, research, analysis work, scope, etc.).

+4 Selected CNA assigns and publishes expeditiously.

-5. If no agreement, go to Root/CNA-LR.
+5 If no agreement, go to Root/CNA-LR.

 ## Detailed CVE-DIBS Protocol